-#1 Less Calories: Xylitol has 40% less calories than regular sugar has.
+Xylitol has 40% fewer calories than regular sugar has.
 While regular table sugar has 4 calories per gram, xylitol only has 2.4 calories.

 In other words, a teaspoon of table sugar contains 16 calories compared to a teaspoon of xylitol has 9.6 calories.
 That 40% reduction in calories may not seem like a lot, but when you consider the average American consumes 130 pounds or more of added sugar per year, it could make a big difference.

-#3 Reduces Dental Decay and Cavities: In stark contrast to sugar, xylitol has surprisingly been shown to reduce dental decay and cavities.
+In stark contrast to sugar, xylitol has surprisingly been shown to reduce dental decay and cavities.
 Again, because of its structure, pathogenic (bad) bacteria in the mouth that cause cavities can’t digest it and thus they don’t thrive on it.
 In fact, the bad bacteria consumes xylitol (not knowing it can’t digest it) and ultimately starves and ‘dies’.
 The good news is that your healthy bacteria doesn’t seem to be affected by xylitol.
-This in turn leads to healthy bacteria surviving, bad bacteria dying and cavities prevented.
+This, in turn, leads to healthy bacteria surviving, bad bacteria dying and cavities prevented.
 Studies have shown that replacing sugar with xylitol or adding it on top of your diet can reduce tooth decay and cavities by as much as 30-85%!

-#4 Boosts Collagen Production: This will perk you and your skin up if you’re worried about the appearance of aging: xylitol has been shown to boost collagen production.
+This will perk you and your skin up if you’re worried about the appearance of aging: xylitol has been shown toboost collagen production.

 Collagen is a naturally occurring protein found in skin associated with plump, youthful appearance.
 You’ve probably heard this term many times in beauty product and procedure commercials because as we get older, the body produces less collagen.
 Attempting to dip into the fountain of youth, beauty companies add it to the products.

 Xylitol consumption has been shown to naturally increase collagen production.
+How?
+It directly affects collagen synthesis (the process of collagen creating) by increasing hydroxyproline content, which plays a role in collagen stability.
 More collagen is a beautiful reason in and of itself to swap out products with added sugar for those with xylitol.

 Xylitol and Bone Health